 Ribbons: 1st through 6th place ribbons are awarded.
 Each team provides its own 1st through 6th place and competitor ribbons if they choose to use them.
 Ribbons will be given to 1st through 6th place finishers in each event.
 6 and unders may be given 6 and under Star ribbons.
 Heat winner ribbons may be given at the conclusion of each heat.

 Time Cards: Time cards must be available to the Clerks of Course for event seeding, and should be presented by the swimmer to the timers in the lane assigned to that swimmer.
+For 2021, a psych sheet will be created prior to the meet and lanes seeded with like swimmers.
+No deck entries will be authorized for all meets.
 They will be used as back up seeding in the event a psych sheet was not created prior to the meet.
-Swimmers who did not sign up to swim prior to 5pm will get a handwritten card and may not be seeded with like swimmers.
-(Note: The FAST league has agreed to a data exchange around 5 pm on meet day.
-If any teams are in the same division in the NVSL that year and swimming them during a FAST meet can not be avoided, those teams may agree to not exchange data and use time cards to seed).

-Clerks of Course: The Clerks of Course will seed the events and heats by filling all lanes to the greatest extent possible.
-This is done by placing the swimmers, from fastest to slowest, in the lane order of 3, 4, 2, 5, 1, 6, with the fastest overall heat last.
+Clerks of Course: The Clerks of Course will use the psych sheet or seeded meet sheet to place swimmers in the appropriate lanes.
+Swimmer will be placed from fastest to slowest, in the lane order of 3, 4, 2, 5, 1, 6, with the fastest overall heat last.
+Each team will stage their swimmers in separate areas to ensure proper distancing.

-Rules Update: These rules were reviewed and unanimously approved by the representatives from each FAST team on February 17, 2020.
+Rules Update: These rules were reviewed and unanimously approved by the representatives from each FAST team on May 10, 2021.